DariiRohoza/CardGame/README.md

 | DEFENSE_THRESHOLD | The threshold past which damage is completely absobed but defense is removed at a faster pace. |
 | MIN_WEAKNESS_CRITICAL | Minimum additional defense stacks removed from the target if the attacking card has the same suit as the target's weakness. |

+Do not change the variables above the ACTION_MULTIPLIER unless you know what you're doing, it is key those stay the way they are.

 ## Future Plans

 **FEATURE** : Add file saving, having a default file with a relative / absolute path so that games are saved to those files